nicolashainaux/mathmaker/docs/include/guided_tour.rst

 Foreword
 --------

 This code has been developed chunk by chunk over more than 10 years now, starting with python2.3 or 4.
-Now it is a python3.6 software and my python skills have fortunately improved over the years.
-Problem is that several old parts, even after big efforts to correct the worst pieces, are not very idiomatic, especially the core.
+Now it is a python3.6 software and, fortunately, my python skills have improved over the years.
+Problem is that several old parts, even after big efforts to correct the worst pieces, are still not very idiomatic.

+Among these parts that need to be rewritten from scratch, the core is currently being developed as `a separate library <https://github.com/nicolashainaux/mathmakerlib>`__).
+One this is done, the old core will be completely removed.

-Luckily there are unit tests, and whatever one might think about them, it's not difficult to admit that they're extremely useful to check nothing got broken when the core parts are written anew or debugged.
+Even if they're not written as good as can be, the unit tests remain a precious tool to check nothing got broken when the core parts are written anew or debugged.

 The documentation has been originately written using `doxygen <http://www.stack.nl/~dimitri/doxygen/>`_.
-Despite the fact it is an excellent documentation software, I have decided to move to `Sphinx <http://www.sphinx-doc.org/en/stable/>`_ because it corresponds closer to python best practices.
+Although it is an excellent documentation software, I have decided to move to `Sphinx <http://www.sphinx-doc.org/en/stable/>`_ because it corresponds closer to python best practices.
 So, all doxygen-style comments will be turned into docstrings so mathmaker can use Sphinx to build the documentation.
 At the moment this work is just started, so the auto-generated Sphinx documentation is quite uncomplete now.

-So, a part of the work to do is surely to bring new features, but another part, more annoying, is to turn ugly old parts into the right pythonic idioms.
+Before working further on bringing new features, there's a need for more annoying work, to turn ugly old parts into the right pythonic idioms.
 That's why at places you'll see that this or this other module is deprecated and should be "reduced", or rewritten.
-A list of such things to do is available on `sourceforge <https://sourceforge.net/p/mathmaker/tickets/>`_.
+Refer to the `issues <https://github.com/nicolashainaux/mathmaker/issues>`__ and `projects <https://github.com/nicolashainaux/mathmaker/projects>`__ on github.

 The issue
 ---------

 It is utmost important to understand that mathmaker is not a software intended to *compute* mathematical stuff, but to *display* it.
 For instance, resolving a first-degree equation is not in itself a goal of mathmaker, because other softwares do that already (and we don't even need any software to do it).
-Instead, mathmaker will determine and display the steps of this resolution.
-Whenever possible, mathmaker solutions will try to mimic the pupils' way of doing things.
+The true goal of mathmaker is to determine and display the steps of this resolution.
+Whenever possible, mathmaker will try to mimic the pupils' way of doing things.

 For instance, it won't automatically simplify a fraction to make it irreducible in one step, but will try to reproduce the steps that pupils usually need to simplify the fraction.
 So the GCD is only used to check when the fraction is irreducible and for the cases where there's no other choice, but not as the mean to simplify a fraction directly (not before pupils learn how to use it, at least).

 Another example is the need of mathmaker to control the displaying of decimal and integer numbers perfectly.
 Of course, most of the time, it doesn't matter if a computer tells that 5.2×5.2 = 27.040000000000003 or 3.9×3.9 = 15.209999999999999 because everyone knows that the correct results are 27.04 and 15.21 and because the difference is not so important, so in many situations, this precision will be sufficient.
 But, mathmaker can't display to pupils that the result of 5.2×5.2 is 27.040000000000003.
+(This problem is addressed by the use of ``Decimal`` that is extended by ``mathmakerlib``)

 Also, the human rules we use to write maths are full of exceptions and odd details we don't notice usually because we're familiar to them.
 We would never write